BY SOFO ARCHON

 I firmly believe that people support this insanity because they are acting out of ignorance and emotional numbness.
 But this can change, if the right information is presented to them, as well as a way that makes them feel an emotional connection to animals, like they used to as children.
 Then they would give a shit, and take no shit from any of those who are selling us lies for their economic gain.

-I hope this article helped open your eyes (even if only slightly) to one of the worst realities of our time — factory farming — and made you re-consider your diet, as well as urged you to take conscious, responsible action to help put an end to the torture and death of billions of animals that is currently taking place behind the scenes of the food that’s on your plate.
+I hope this article helped open your eyes to one of the worst realities of our time — factory farming — and made you re-consider your diet, as well as urged you to take conscious, responsible action to help put an end to the torture and death of billions of animals that is currently taking place behind the scenes of the food that’s on your plate.